woman in a field

 Someone who is highly resilient bounces back much quicker, with less likelihood of physical and mental adverse effects.

-Let’s look at what affects resiliency next.
+Let’s take a quick look at what that means.

 Research shows that resilience can be affected by different factors, like these: